DirtBagXon/hypseus_singe_data/README.md

     ffmpeg -i <original>.mp4 -an -qscale:v 4 -b:v 6000k -codec:v mpeg2video <game>.m2v
     ffmpeg -i <original>.mp4 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg

+In some cases audio is delayed in the original MP4, check with VLC.
+If so use `-ss` to delay encode start:

+    ffmpeg -i <original>.mp4 -ss 00:00:00.330 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg

 **e.g.**

     ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -codec:v mpeg2video fireandice.m2v